 Let’s face it, finding your perfect apartment is a process.
 There’s an incredible amount of information (good and bad) and endless sources of advice.

 Renting an apartment is even tougher because the average renter only searches for an apartment once every year and a half.
-Even after we move in, it can take months to know if we’re (un)lucky.
+Even after you move in, it can take months to know if you’re (un)lucky.
 There’s also no way to know if we could have done better.

 I had no idea that experts never use sites like Zillow, Apartments.com, PadMapper or Craigslist to find their own apartments.

 We have been fortunate enough to help hundreds of renters find their perfect apartment, and through this process we’ve discovered a few interesting details.
-We wanted to share them so you could save time, money, and get it right every time you choose to move!
+We have compiled the top tips for the best way to find an apartment in Chicago and we wanted to share them so you could save time, money, and get it right every time you choose to move!

-I had no idea that experts never use sites like Zillow, Apartments.com, PadMapper or Craigslist to find their own apartments, or to ask if a building has a 2-pipe or 4-pipe system (keep reading), or that I could pay for a flight to Cabo by renting my apartment on a Tuesday instead of Saturday.
-I do now.
+I had no idea that experts never use sites like Zillow, Apartments.com, PadMapper or Craigslist to find their own apartments, or to ask if a building has a 2-pipe or 4-pipe system (keep reading), or that I could pay for a flight to Cabo by signing a lease on a Tuesday instead of a Saturday.